paulus85/WIN/README.md

 ## For the future
 ### This iteration
 - [ ] Set flash messages
-- [ ] Do trigger on database to let user delete a category and replace associated event with a default category instead of the orginial one
+- [ ] Do trigger on database to let user delete a category and replace associated event with a default category instead of the original one
+- [ ] Handle change in orthograph when displaying 1 or 0 "event" on category_list
 - [ ] Other stuff

 ### For further iterations